mikeckennedy/python_bytes_show_notes/transcripts/310-calling-all-tools-for-readmes.txt

 00:37:20 You know, when I go to an open source project and I see, oh, there's PRS for the last three months and they're all open.

-00:37:27 And like, uh, I probably don't want to contribute to this because the chances are it's just going to be another thing sitting there for months and it's going to get ignored.
+00:37:27 And like, I probably don't want to contribute to this because the chances are it's just going to be another thing sitting there for months and it's going to get ignored.

 00:37:35 And I don't care.